New South Wales Consolidated Regulations

 (a) be installed in accordance with the manufacturer's specifications, if applicable, and

-(b) not involve the removal or pruning of a tree or other vegetation that requires a permit or development consent for removal or pruning, unless that removal or pruning is undertaken in accordance with a permit or development consent.
+(b) not involve the removal or pruning of a tree or other vegetation that requires a permit, approval or development consent, unless the removal or pruning is carried out in accordance with the permit, approval or development consent,

 AustLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback